What is Budgetary Control?

 - To identify the reasons for variation, if any, and take necessary corrective actions.

-- To ensure optimal utilization of available resources to improve productivity as well as profitability.
+- To ensure optimal utilization of available resources to improve productivity and profitability.

-- To monitor and revise the budgetary plans in case there is any such requirement due to changing environment.
+- Monitor and revise the budgetary plans if there is any such requirement due to changing environment.

 - To articulate long-term policies with maximum accuracy.